How to Guard Your Heart

 Experts say that if a person is going to deal with the grief of a divorce it will take 2 to 3 years to find your new normal.
 You have made incredible progress since March.
 Frankly, I walked away from our meeting last week amazed at your progress.
 And as an “older brother in Christ” proud of your progress.
 Just remember, “Before freedom often comes pain.”

-You will have to decide how much you can take and exactly what situations to put yourself in with regards to Jack.
+You will have to decide how much you can take and exactly what situations to put yourself in with regard to Jack.

 I hope this makes sense for you.
 Mainly, keep on doing what you are doing.
 Love God.
 Love those sons of yours.
 Stay true to the spiritual disciplines and continue to work through your grief.
 You are totally moving in the right direction.
 And you just can’t be surprised when the emotions rise to the front of your life.
 God created those incredible sensitive emotions you have.